oottppxx/enigma2/plugins/budweiser/README.md

 This plugin is currently EXPERIMENTAL, and has been successfully tested on:
 * Mut@nt HD51 - PurE2 6.5
 * Octagon SF8008 - OpenSpa 7.5
-* VU Zero - OpenBlackHole 4.4
+* VU Zero - OpenBlackHole 4.4, OpenATV 6.4 (note: example Once AAC radio doesn't work)
 * zGgemma H7C - OpenATV 6.2, OpenATV 6.4

 Replace the current service audio with a pre-defined alternative audio source.